vtrofymets/conferences/README.md

 # conferences-service

-Project: Manage conferences and collection of statements to topic.
+Project description: Manage conferences and collection of statements to topic.

 Project implemented as REST API